On the basic locus of GSpin Shimura varieties with vertex stabilizer level: Deligne--Lusztig varieties

 In general, for any subset $I\subset \Delta^*$, we let $W_I\subset W$ be the subgroup generated by simple reflections in $I$ and $P_I$ be the corresponding parabolic subgroup.
 The Bruhat decomposition implies that we have a bijection \begin{definition} For $w \in W_I \backslash W / W_{\Phi(I)}$, we define the Deligne-Lusztig variety $X_{P_I}(w)$ to be the locally closed reduced subscheme of $G / P_I$ whose $k$-points are

 \end{definition}

 First, we collect two theorems that will be used later. \begin{theorem}\cite[Theorem 3]{ramanan1985projective} Let $k$ be a field of arbitrary characteristic.
-Let $G$ be a reductive group over k and $P$ a parabolic subgroup.
-Then any Schubert variety X in $G/P $ is normal.
-Moreover the linear system on X given by an ample line bundle on $G/P $ embeds X as a projectively normal variety. \end{theorem}
+Let $G$ be a reductive group over $k$ and $P$ a parabolic subgroup.
+Then any Schubert variety $X$ in $G/P $ is normal.
+Moreover the linear system on $X$ given by an ample line bundle on $G/P $ embeds $X$ as a projectively normal variety. \end{theorem}

 \begin{theorem}\cite[Theorem 2]{BRirred} Let $I\subset S$ and let $w\in W$.
 Then $X_{P_I}(w)$ is irreducible if and only if $W_I w$ is not contained in a proper $\Phi$-stable standard parabolic subgroup of $W$. \end{theorem}